ozten/TLD.js/README.md

 An early suggestion would be getting under Mozilla.org's non-profit umbrella, but we can figure this out after a successful application.

+/*
+It is important that JS developers become responsible of .js, Npm and github have been bought, autonomy is at risk */

 ## Signers
 * [Austin King](http://github.com/ozten)
 * [Lloyd Hilaiel](https://github.com/lloyd)